sstangl/openpowerlifting/README.md

 If you modify the data or add useful new data, please consider contributing<br/>
 the changes back so the entire powerlifting community may benefit.

-## Code Licensing

-All OpenPowerlifting code is Free/Libre software under the GNU AGPLv3+.<br/>
-Please refer to the LICENSE file.